Damián Pizarro

-Damián Nicolás Pizarro Huenuqueo (born 28 March 2005) is a Chilean professional footballer who plays as a forward for French club Le Havre on loan from Italian club Udinese, and the Chile national team.
+Damián Nicolás Pizarro Huenuqueo (born 28 March 2005) is a Chilean professional footballer who plays as a forward for Audax Italiano on loan from Italian club Udinese.

 Club career

 Pizarro began his career in the academy of Universidad de Chile, moving away from his family home to focus on his career.
 Having scored two goals against them in a 3–3 draw at youth level, Colo-Colo youth manager Ariel Paolorossi invited Pizarro for a trial with the club, and after only ten minutes of watching him play, decided to sign him, with the forward joining the club in 2020.

 After Colo-Colo had sixty-two players sent to quarantine due to COVID-19, Pizarro made his debut in a 2–0 away loss to Audax Italiano on 28 October 2021.
 Despite the loss, Pizarro's performance was lauded by Chilean media.
 He would have to wait until 2023 for his next appearance with the club; with first-choice striker Leandro Benegas injured, Pizarro took his place, scoring Colo-Colo's only goal in a 3–1 loss to Cobresal on 18 March.

 Following good performances in his first few games for Colo-Colo, he was praised by manager Gustavo Quinteros, who said that he had "no ceiling" regarding his potential.
 He established himself as a starter in the team, and his performances continued to draw acclaim, most notably in the 2–0 home loss to Boca Juniors in the Copa Libertadores.

 However, despite the bright start, Pizarro was unable to add to his goal tally for the next eight games, with manager Quinteros moving him to the right-wing during an eventual 2–1 win against Audax Italiano, allowing Carlos Palacios to take his position up front.
 However, teammate César Fuentes came out in support of Pizarro, stating that he would "regain his confidence".

 In January 2024, Pizarro signed with the Italian club Udinese, staying on loan with Colo-Colo for the first half of the year.
 In July of the same year, he joined the Udinese squad.

 On 26 August 2025, Pizarro moved to Ligue 1 club Le Havre on a loan for a season.
+He ended his contract on 13 January 2026.
+Back to South America, he joined on loan to Argentine club Racing Club on 27 January 2026.

+On 29 July 2026, Pizarro joined Chilean side Audax Italiano on a loan until June 2027.